Piazza del Comune

 Piazza del Comune information

-This beautiful, pedestrian-only square is considered one of the best-preserved medieval squares in all Italy.
-To maintain the difference between the secular and spiritual, buildings connected with the Church were erected on the eastern side of Piazza del Comune, and those concerned with secular affairs were constructed across the way.
+This beautiful, pedestrian-only piazza is considered one of the best-preserved medieval squares in all Italy.
+To maintain divisions between Church and state, buildings linked to the Church were erected on the eastern side and those linked to secular affairs were constructed on the west.

-On Sunday, the piazza is filled with antique stalls.
+On Sundays the piazza is filled with the stalls of an antiques fair.